mcvollberg/github.io/_pages/research.md

 **Impact distortions and social contagion**

-People systematically distort the social consequences of their own actions in self-serving ways: selfish individuals downplay the harm of their choices while generous individuals exaggerate their beneficience and sacrifice.
-My research shows that these distortions are differentially contagious: construals that make selfish actions appear less damaging spread more readily than those favoring generosity.
+People systematically distort the social consequences of their actions in self-serving ways: selfish individuals downplay the harm of their choices while generous individuals exaggerate their beneficience and sacrifice.
+My research shows that these distortions are differentially contagious: distortions that make selfish actions appear less damaging spread more readily and make others behave more selfishly themselves.
 This asymmetric social contagion has concrete implications for collective action, from climate inaction to erosion of welfare norms.
 A topic of ongoing investigation is thus how contagious selfishness may be mitigated.

 **Affect and learning in social behavior**